leonlinsx/minimal-mistakes/_posts/2020-11-18-value-value.md

 > You need to expand your horizons when it comes to measuring value.
 Book value is not the only fundamental anchor for price

-I suppose that's justfiable, though I do have a quibble with just brushing aside adding measures and "expanding horizons" as something uncontroversial.
+I suppose that's justifiable, though I do have a quibble with just brushing aside adding measures and "expanding horizons" as something uncontroversial.
 If we're ok adding any fundamental anchor, we'd end up back where we started, trying to define what value investing means.
 Someone could add a "user views to headcount" measure and claim that was a "value" measure.

 Criticism #2 is regarding how companies are doing more share repurchases lately, which could cause the metrics to be faulty and value investing to stop working.
 AQR finds that **the amount of share repurchases hasn't had a significant effect on the performance of value:**